 - a.
-Support extension of new Town trails to Black Mountain and the Putney Mountain/Windmill Ridge Trails.
-(Trails Committee) - b.
+Support extension of new Town trails to Black Mountain and the Putney Mountain/Windmill Ridge Trails. (ad hoc Trails Committee) - b.
 In conjunction with affected landowners, explore the possibility of greenway trails.
 (Planning Commission, Conservation Commission, Selectboard)

-Policy 1.3: Minimize visual impacts of ridgeline development by ensuring that development is located and designed in a manner that protects the uninterrupted skyline and minimizes adverse visual impact.
+Policy 1.3: Minimize visual impacts of ridgeline development by ensuring that development is located and designed in a manner that protects the uninterrupted skyline a.

-a.
 Investigate options to control the design and siting of development on ridgelines.
 (Planning Commission)